MohamedElDegwi/Currency-Exchange/README.md

 ## Architecture

-The project is structured in a 3-tier architecture, ensuring a robust and scalable foundation for seamless integration within the Bank-System.
+The project is structured in a 3-tier architecture, ensuring a seamless integration within the Bank-System.

 ## Database